 - b.
-The state shall publish data regarding CCOs' performance on state-selected quality measures on its website, by CCO but at aggregate levels that do not disclose information otherwise protected by law and data that measures the state's progress toward achieving the primary goals of this demonstration. - 5.
-State Oversight of the CCOs.
-The state Agency must have in effect a monitoring system for all managed care programs as required per 42 CFR 438.66 in its entirety, as well as ensure through contracts between the State and a CCO, the collection of encounter data as required by 42 CFR 438.242(4)(c). - 6.
+The state shall publish data regarding CCOs' performance on state-selected quality measures on its website, by CCO but at aggregate levels that do not disclose information otherwise protected by law and data that measures the state's progress toward achieving the primary goals of this demonstration. - State Oversight of the CCOs.
+The state Agency must have in effect a monitoring system for all managed care programs as required per 42 CFR 438.66 in its entirety, as well as ensure through contracts between the State and a CCO.
+PHAP the collection of encounter data as required by 42 CFR 438.242(4)(c). - 6.
 Additional Quality Measures and Reporting at the CCO Level.
-The CCOs will be required to collect and validate data and report to the state on metrics as described in this section.
+The CCOs will be required to collect and validate data and report to the state on the metrics as described listed in this section, which may be revised or added to overtime as the demonstration matures.
 CMS also encourages the CCOs to report on the Core Set of Children's Health Care Quality Measures for Medicaid and CHIP (Child Core Set) and the Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set), collectively referred to as the CMS Child and Adult Core Measure Sets for Medicaid and CHIP. - a.
 Metrics to track quality improvement.
 The state will ensure the collection, analysis, and use of measures to drive quality improvement efforts for Medicaid and CHIP members which will be detailed in the state Medicaid Quality Strategy, inclusive of the quality measures and reporting at the CCO level. - b.
 Core set of quality improvement measures.
 The state will track measures to include Adult and Child Core Set measures (as updated annually), additional Consumer Assessment of Health Care Providers and Systems (CAHPS) or other member/patient experience of care measures, and upstream measures identified through public committee processes.
 In public reporting of these measures, the state will stratify by sex, age, race/ethnicity, English language proficiency, primary language, disability status, and geography where possible. - c.
 Access improvement measures based on CCO data.
 The state and CMS identified and agree to additional access measures.
 CCOs will ensure the collection and validation of the measures of access such as those listed below.
-These measures may be based on claims and encounter data, survey data, or other sources, and may be revised over time as the demonstration matures. - i.
-Percentage of children in particular age groups with a preventive visit in prior year (see CHIP quality measures). - ii.
-Percentage of adults with any outpatient visit. - iii.
-Percentage of adults with a chronic disease with any outpatients visit in past year (specific chronic diseases could include diabetes, COPD/asthma, coronary artery disease, HTN, schizophrenia). - iv.
-Percentage of adults with a chronic disease in the prior year, w/any outpatient visit this year.
+These measures may be based on claims and encounter data, survey data, or other sources, and may be revised over time as the demonstration matures. - Percentage of children in particular age groups with a preventive visit in prior year (see CHIP quality measures). - ii.
+Percentage of adults with any outpatient visit.